betaflight/betaflight/.devcontainer/README.md

 ```

 The negative of this approach is that the *.dfu file generated by the python conversion script will be output as the root user.
+To fix ownership after flashing, you can run: `sudo chown $USER:$USER obj/*.dfu`.

 The devcontainer can be made to run as non-root with UID and GID mappings between the host and the container, but this is not trivial as different distributions have different group values for `dialout` and `plugdev`.

 For pure SW development or for cases where the flashing is done with the betaflight app this is irrelevant.

-These instructions are tested on Void Linux - no Mac OS or Windows.
+These instructions are tested on Void Linux but should apply to any Linux distro - no Mac OS or Windows.
 If you have issues creating the container on those platforms remove the `"--volume=/dev:/dev"` line.
 You will lose the HW access from the container but you can still develop code as long as you flash with the betaflight app.